Azure/data-api-builder/docs/running-in-azure.md

 Build the the Docker image using the provided Dockerfile:

-If don't have an Azure Container Registry already available, create one, for example (the sample resource group `my-dab-rg` is assumned to exists already):
+If don't have an Azure Container Registry already available, create one, for example (the sample resource group `my-dab-rg` is assumned to exist already):

 ```bash
 az acr create -g my-dab-rg -n dabcr -l WestUs2 --sku Standard --admin-enabled true